 "What good is a doorframe that's missing cylinders and pump?"

-The credit card companies typically will refund all your money if you don't receive your door on time!
+The credit card companies will refund all of your money if you don't recieve your door on time!

 Paying by personal check has more hoops to jump through to get a refund !